Azure/Enterprise-Scale/docs/Deploy/Deploy-platform-infra.md

 ### Connectivity Subscription

-The resource in the __Connectivity__ Subscription will be deployed via Azure Policy following the Enterprise scale reference implementation.
+The resource in the __Connectivity__ Subscription will be deployed via Azure Policy following the Enterprise-Scale reference implementation.
 We need four Azure Policy assigments to create the VWAN, VHub, FirewallPolicy and DDoSProtection resources required in the __Connectivity__ Subscription:
 The resources in the regional __Connectivity__ Subscription will be deployed using DeployIfNotExist-Policy.

 Required custom Azure Policy definition: